7h3v01c3/tutorials/divi_funds_migration_to_original_wallet.md

 2. Wait about 60 seconds for the wallet to load.

-3. Confirm you are in the correct wallet by running:
+3. In Debug Console run the following command to confirm you are loading the original desktop wallet:
    ```bash
    getwalletinfo
    ```